sarputheen/freenow_home_task/README.md

         Run Command -  ./gradlew connectedAndroidTest

--if you get the permission denied error like this "zsh: permission denied: ./gradlew " Please run this command   chmod 777 * .
+- If you get the permission denied error like this "zsh: permission denied: ./gradlew " on your local, please run this command   chmod 777 * (For Mac and linux this command .
 Then use the Run Command

         Go to /app/build/reports